mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 1. Go to **Main Menu > Plugin Marketplace** in Mattermost.
 2. Search for "MS Teams" or manually find the plugin from the list and click **Install**.
-3. After the plugin has downloaded and been installed, click **Configure**.
+3. After the plugin is downloaded and installed, select **Configure**.

 ### Manual Installation